 - Intervention: Project ENABLE consists of: 1) an initial in-person palliative care consultation with a specialty-trained provider and 2) a semi-structured series of weekly, phone-delivered, nurse-led coaching sessions designed to help patients and their caregivers enhance their problem-solving, symptom management, and coping skills.

 - Results: Patients and caregivers report higher quality of life and lower rates of depression and (caregiver) burden.

 Evidence-levelEvidence-Based (About evidence-level criteria)

-Project ENABLE (Educate, Nurture, Advise Before Life Ends) is a telehealth approach that provides palliative care to patients with advanced cancer and their caregivers.
-The project began in rural New Hampshire and Vermont and is now being implemented and tested in the southeastern United States and in selected areas of Honduras, Turkey, and Singapore.
+Project ENABLE (Educate, Nurture, Advise, Before Life Ends) is a telehealth approach that provides palliative care to patients with serious illnesses and their family caregivers.
+ENABLE was developed in rural New Hampshire and Vermont and is now being implemented and tested in the southeastern United States and in selected areas of Honduras, Turkey, and Singapore.

 History of Project ENABLE

 ENABLE II (2003-2008) was a randomized controlled trial (RCT) funded by the National Cancer Institute (NCI).
-Building on ENABLE I, including adapting the in-person intervention to one delivered by telephone, the study's aim was to evaluate the efficacy of the ENABLE model to improve quality of life, symptoms, and mood for patients with advanced cancer compared to standard care.
+Building on ENABLE I, including adapting the in-person intervention to one delivered by phone, the study's aim was to evaluate the efficacy of ENABLE to improve quality of life, symptoms, and mood for patients with advanced cancer compared to standard care.
 Over 300 patients enrolled over 4 years: Half of the patients received ENABLE and half received usual cancer care.
 Family caregivers did not receive a specific intervention but were invited to participate in patients' in-person palliative care consultations.

-ENABLE III (2010-2013) was funded by the National Institute of Nursing Research (NINR).
-This RCT tested the timing of providing ENABLE to patients and a parallel intervention component consisting of phone-delivered nurse coaching sessions for family caregivers.
+ENABLE III (2010-2013), funded by the National Institute of Nursing Research (NINR), was an RCT examining the timing of providing ENABLE to patients and a parallel intervention for family caregivers.
 Patients and their caregivers were randomly assigned to receive the intervention immediately or 12 weeks after enrollment.
 The intervention included an in-person comprehensive assessment by a palliative care-certified clinician followed by nurse coach-delivered telehealth sessions.
 (Patients received 6 sessions and caregivers received 3 sessions.)
 The patient and caregiver each had a different nurse so that each participant could share questions or concerns freely.
 Nurses maintained monthly contact with patients and caregivers after the sessions were completed.